winstonwzhang/TMJPI/readme.md

 ### Outputs:
 Files output to [Folder path].
 - .mat file named "TMJPI_pred.mat" that contains the model scores and prediction (either 1 or 0 for OA or non-OA) for each testing patient.
-- .csv file named "TMJPI_pred.csv" that contains the model scores and prediction (either 1 or 0 for OA or non-OA) for each testing patient.
+- .csv file named "TMJPI_train_results.csv" that contains the scores for each evaluation metrixs.

 ### Example usage:
 ./DSCI_predict [AF_path] [CL_path] [CT_path] [model path] [folder path]